-The Alliance is governed by a Board of Directors comprised of thirteen Public Sector Directors and twelve Private Sector Directors.
+The Alliance is governed by a Board of Directors comprised of 13 Public Sector Directors and 14 Private Sector Directors (11 are voting members).
 Public Sector Directors are elected representatives of the Cities of Chesapeake, Franklin, Hampton, Newport News, Norfolk, Poquoson, Portsmouth, Suffolk, Virginia Beach and Williamsburg; and the Counties of Isle of Wight, James City and York.

 HRMFFA BOARD OF DIRECTORS